-- FPL cannot schedule the resources due to, for example, available transfer capability limitations or transmission loading relief limitations. - 2.4.2.1 An Energy Emergency Alert 1 will be requested by FPL when: - 2.4.2.1.1 FPL foresees or is experiencing conditions where all available generation resources are committed to meet Total Firm Load and CRR and is concerned about sustaining its CRR.
-Also, Non-firm wholesale energy sales (other than those that are recallable to meet reserve requirements) have been curtailed; or - 2.4.2.1.2 FPL's Operating Margin is less than FPL's FRSG Operating Reserve Requirement; or - 2.4.2.1.3 Notification that FPL's generation fuel supplies may be impacted and may decrease below a level resulting in the conditions stated in 2.4.2.1.1 and 2.4.2.1.2.
+- When FPL is, or expects to be, unable to provide its customers' energy requirements, and has been unsuccessful in locating other systems with available resources from which to purchase power; or - FPL cannot schedule the resources due to, for example, available transfer capability limitations or transmission loading relief limitations. - 2.4.2.1 An Energy Emergency Alert 1 will be requested by FPL when: - 2.4.2.1.1 FPL foresees or is experiencing conditions where all available generation resources are committed to meet Total Firm Load and CRR and is concerned about sustaining its CRR.
+Also, Non-firm

+- 2.4.2.1.2 FPL's Operating Margin is less than FPL's FRSG Operating Reserve Requirement; or - 2.4.2.1.3 Notification that FPL's generation fuel supplies may be impacted and may decrease below a level resulting in the conditions stated in 2.4.2.1.1 and 2.4.2.1.2.
 The declaration of an EEA 1 pursuant to such circumstance shall be declared as an "Energy Emergency Alert 1/Short-Term Generation Fuel Availability Concern". - 2.4.2.2 An Energy Emergency Alert 2 will be requested by the FPL when: - 2.4.2.2.1 FPL is no longer able to provide its customers' expected energy requirements, and is an energy deficient Balancing Authority in accordance with NERC Reliability Standards; or - 2.4.2.2.2 FPL foresees or has implemented procedures up to, but excluding, interruption of Firm Load commitments.
-When time permits, these procedures may include, but are not limited to: - 2.4.2.2.2.1 Public appeals to reduce demand; - 2.4.2.2.2.2 Voltage reduction; - 2.4.2.2.3 Interruption of Non-Firm loads in accordance with applicable contracts (for emergency, not economic, reasons); - 2.4.2.2.2.4 Demand Side Management - 2.4.2.2.3 FPL's Firm Operating Margin is less than the FPL CRR.
+When time permits, these procedures may include, but are not limited to: - 2.4.2.2.2.1 Public appeals to reduce demand; - 2.4.2.2.2.2 Voltage reduction; - 2.4.2.2.3 Interruption of Non-Firm loads in accordance with applicable contracts (for emergency, not economic, reasons); - 2.4.2.2.2.4 Demand Side Management - 2.4.2.2.3 FPL's Firm Operating Margin is less than the FPL CRR. - 2.4.2.2.4 The fuel supplies and deliveries on a state-wide basis have decreased and may be below a level resulting in conditions stated in 2.4.2.2.1, 2.4.2.2.2 or 2.4.2.2.3.
+An Alert declared for this condition will be issued as an Energy Emergency Alert 2 / Short-Term Generation Fuel Shortage. - 2.4.2.3 An Energy Emergency Alert 3 will be requested by FPL when:

-- 2.4.2.2.4 The fuel supplies and deliveries on a state-wide basis have decreased and may be below a level resulting in conditions stated in 2.4.2.2.1, 2.4.2.2.2 or 2.4.2.2.3.
-An Alert declared for this condition will be issued as an Energy Emergency Alert 2 / Short-Term Generation Fuel Shortage. - 2.4.2.3 An Energy Emergency Alert 3 will be requested by FPL when: - 2.4.2.3.1 FPL is unable to meet the Contingency Reserve Requirements and Firm Load interruption is imminent or in progress due to inadequate generating capacity.
-Please refer to 2.5 Customer Prioritization when implementing Firm Load reduction, facilities essential to the health, safety, or welfare of the community. - 2.4.2.3.2 Short-Term Generation Fuel Shortage EEA3 is declared when the fuel supplies and deliveries on a state-wide basis have decreased to a level resulting in conditions stated in 2.4.2.3.1.
-An Alert issued for this condition will be issued as an Energy Emergency Alert 3 / Short-Term Generation Fuel Shortage. - 2.4.2.4 An Energy Emergency Alert 0 will be requested by FPL when: - 2.4.2.4.1 Firm Load reduction has been terminated, system load restoration is complete and FPL's Contingency Reserve Requirements have been restored.
+FPL Capacity Shortage Emergency Plan Page 12 of 67 2.4.
+2.3.1 FPL is unable to meet the Contingency Reserve Firm Load interruption is imminent or in progre inadequate generating capacity.
+Please refer to Prioritization when implementing Firm Load re essential to the health, safety, or welfare of the ess due to 2.5 Customer eduction, facilities 2.4.
+2.3.2 Short-Term Generation Fuel Shortage EEA3 - the fuel supplies and deliveries on a state-wide decreased to a level resulting in conditions state Alert issued for this condition will be issued as Emergency Alert 3 / Short-Term Generation Fu basis have ed in 2.4.2.3.1.
+An an Energy

+2.4.2.4 An Energy Emergency Alert 0 will be requested by FPL when:

+Firm Load reduction has been terminated, system load restoration is complete and FPL's Operating Margin is greater than the Contingency Reserve Requirement.